 Copy and paste from any source, across multiple fields.

 - To copy, select the fields and drag until they are all selected, then use Ctrl+C (Windows) or Cmd + C (Mac).

 - To paste, select the fields and drag until they are all selected, then use Ctrl+V (Windows) or Cmd + V (Mac).

 Bulk Entering Marks

 You may have multiple students in your class all with the same mark.
-To save time you can bulk enter the marks into the grid for the most recent assessment period.
+To save time you can bulk enter the marks.

 Just tick the students you want to enter the same mark for by ticking the box on the left-hand side of their name.
-Click on the pencil to select Bulk Edit Marks.
+Click on the Bulk action button to select one of the options.

-The marking grid also contains a Comment column where you can add any additional comments to support the mark the student has been given.
-(These comments can then be fed directly to the Report Card module when needed.)
+The marksheet also contains a Comment column where you can add any additional comments to support the mark the student has been given.
+These comments can then be included in Report Cards when needed.

-Troubleshooting - Why can the teacher not add marks?
+If you can't add marks for students, please follow these tips: Why can the teacher not add assessment marks?